The Board of Directors

 Mountain City Public Montessori is a nonprofit public charter school overseen by a Board of Directors.
 Current board members are listed here, and members serve three-year terms.

 Board meetings are open to the public, and each meeting has a public comment period on the agenda.
 To attend a meeting or submit a public comment, please email board@mountaincitypublic.org.
-Our meetings are typically on the first and third Wednesdays of the month, please click the "Board Meeting Minutes and Information" button for an up-to-date schedule.
+Our meetings are typically on the first Wednesdays of the month at 5:30pm, please click the "Board Meeting Minutes and Information" button for an up-to-date schedule.

 photo of Wren Cook